-Against all reason, I bought this on impulse, due to finding a cheap used version for sale on Amazon.
-I had zero interest in most of DC Comics reboot, outside of Grant Morrison’s Action Comics, and most reviews I’d read of this series when it came out were not that good.
+I bought this on impulse, due to finding a cheap used version for sale on Amazon.
+I had zero interest in most of the DC Comics reboots, outside of Grant Morrison’s Action Comics, and most reviews I’d read of this series when it came out were not that good.
 But curiosity got the better of me. . .

 The only real plus-side I gave say about this book is that Jim Lee’s art is great, as usual.
-Well, except for some the new costume designs, especially Superman and Darkseid.
+Well, except for some of the new costume designs, especially Superman and Darkseid.
 But that’s the only reason I could recommend this book.
-If you’re a really big fan of Jim Lee’s art, and just want to look @ the pictures, then get this.
+If you’re a really big fan of Jim Lee’s art and just want to look at the pictures, then get this.
 Story-wise?
 TWO THUMBS DOWN.

 I can’t get past that stupid looking Superman costume.
 Why would a “Man of Steel” need to wear body armor?

 Yeah, I agree.
 If they just drew it as cloth, like usual, and ditched the high-collar, it would look perfect.